Port Adelaide: 2010 – present: Port Adelaide renaissance

 In 2017 developer EPC Pacific began construction of a $38 million office tower on Nelson Street in Port Adelaide that will house public servants.
 In 2021 this building was purchased by Centuria for $63 million.
 In 2017 the Port Admiral Hotel was reopened after a $1m redevelopment.
 It is one of the oldest buildings in Port Adelaide built in 1849.
 In 2017 Daniella Guevera from Mexico City opened La Popular Taqueria in Port Adelaide.

 In 2018, Pirate Life Breweries announced it would be relocating in Port Adelaide into a $15m refurbished warehouse.
 In 2018, Precision Group began the redevelopment of the Port Canal Shopping Centre as Port Adelaide Plaza.

-In 2019, The Banksia Tree Cafe and Corner Store opened on the site of the Brunswick Pier Hotel.

 In January 2020 the first instance of a house to selling for $1 million in the suburb of Port Adelaide was recorded.
 In 2020, the first residents moved in to new townhomes constructed as part of Starfish's Dock One development.
 Once completed, Dock One will comprise approximately 650 new homes.
 In 2020 the Port Adelaide Pirates Soccer Club moved to their new home on the Peninsula after $9.2 million in investments for the Taperoo sports complex.

 In 2021 the Newmarket Hotel in Port Adelaide was purchased for $4 million.